hammerill/Sand-Box2D/README.md

     * `ABOUT` - will load About menu, where player can see list of contributors, credits, and QR code with link to this repo, in order if they will want to contribute.
     * `EXIT` - yes.
   - what's My name?
 My name is Corner.
 Upper-Right Corner.
+9. Realize "Journeys" or "Worlds" system, i.e. pack of levels.
+Player can "beat" any level, and some levels can be unlocked only after beating certain previous levels.
+When "PLAY" is clicked game will load default Journey or World, while at "COMMUNITY" people can upload their levels separately AND Journeys/Worlds.

 ## Build
 If you don't want to build by yourself, you can consider auto build system provided by GitHub [actions](https://github.com/Hammerill/Sand-Box2D/actions).